delegate365/Reports/README.md

 With Delegate365 Portal Administrators can define users in a simple web portal that shall manage an office, a subsidiary, a department or any other organizational unit.
 Common tasks like creation of users, distribution groups, assigning licenses or resetting passwords can easily be done with a minimum of effort.
 This is all restricted to the zone assigned to the local administrator (scope administrator).

 ## More information
 For information about atwork pls. contact [**atwork**](https://www.atwork-it.com).

 For information about Delegate365 pls. visit [**Delegate365**](https://www.Delegate365.com).

 ## Remarks
-All information in this document, including Internet or other external references, is subject to change without notice.
+All information in this documentation, including Internet or other external references, is subject to change without notice.
 No part of this document may be reproduced or stored in a retrieval system or transmitted in any form or by any means without the express written permission of atwork gmbh (called "[atwork](https://www.atwork-it.com)" herein).
 Any names of actual companies and products mentioned herein may be the trademarks of their respective owners.

 (c) by [atwork](https://www.atwork-it.com)